mnaberez/supervisor_cache/README.markdown

 After modifying the `supervisord.conf` file, both your `supervisord` instance and `supervisorctl` must be restarted for these changes to take effect.

-## Usage
+## XML-RPC

-The cache functions allow key/value pairs to be stored and fetched.
+The cache functions allow key/value pairs to be stored and fetched over Supervisor's XML-RPC interface.
 The following Python interpreter session demonstrates the usage.

 First, a `ServerProxy` object must be configured.
 If supervisord is listening on an inet socket, `ServerProxy` configuration is simple: